appliedblockchain/silent-data-rollup-providers-private-with-prs/README.md

 1. Ensure you're using the correct RPC URL for your desired network.
 2. Verify that your private key is correctly set and has sufficient funds.
-3. Ensure that your token is still active on the SilentData AppChains dashboard.
+3. Ensure that your token is still active on the Silent Data AppChains dashboard.
 4. If using Fireblocks, validate your user and API keys.

 ## License